aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator_v2.md

 Represents an integer which supports parallel additions and subtractions across multiple transactions.
 See the module description for more details.

-Currently supported types for Element are u64 and u128.
+Currently supported types for IntElement are u64 and u128.

 <pre><code><b>struct</b> <a href="aggregator_v2.md#0x1_aggregator_v2_Aggregator">Aggregator</a>&lt;IntElement&gt; <b>has</b> drop, store